-It’s estimated that total of 17,243 companies entered insolvency in 2017, a rise of 4.2% on the year before.
+It’s estimated that total of 17,196 companies entered insolvency in 2019, a rise of 6.8% on 2018 and the highest level of underlying insolvencies since 2013.
 With these shocking statistics ever looming it’s imperative you can identify the early warning signs and take immediate action to ensure your business doesn’t follow suit.
 Businesses must be able to meet their debt obligations and put into place suitable measures should they fall behind to avoid insolvency.

 Business insolvency occurs when a business is unable to pay its debts on time or finds it doesn’t have sufficient assets to cover its debts.
 Business owners have a duty to keep a close eye on the company’s performance and bank balance and take immediate action should cash flow become a problem.